gcatanese/udacityCapstoneProject/README.md

 # Goals

-The goals of the final Capstone Project is to analyse several large datasets and identify a strategy to load the data into a Data Warehouse where the data can be analysed and queried.
+The goals of the final Capstone Project is to analyse large datasets and identify a strategy to load the data into a Data Warehouse where it can be analysed and queried.

 ## Datasets